nxt-insurance/nxt_config/README.md

 * Load the content of a YAML file as a configuration object
 * Strict attribute accessors
 * Infinite amount of YAML files/configuration objects loadable (not just one)
-* Configuration objects can be registered in a given namespace (especially useful when in use in ruby gems loaded by other applications)
+* Configuration objects can be registered in a given namespace (especially useful when in use in ruby gems loaded by other applications) by calling `NxtConfig::load` in the namespace where the constant lives that its config struct is assigned to.

 ## Installation